All Episodes

 Like, look at this.

-Yeah, yeah, it's but mowed.
+Yeah, it's been mowed.

-This is done, none of this was done.
+None of this was done.

-Like you know, literally looks like someone came in and chopped it.
+Like, you know, literally looks like someone came in and chopped it.

 Do you notice there's no flies, there's no smell.